mashlol/PlayTube/readme.md

 ### Current Features

 * Simple button embedded on YouTube video pages to add songs to your playlist
-* Synced playlist across any chrome browser logged into your google account
+* Synced playlists across any chrome browser logged into your google account
 * Beautiful UI for organizing your favorite songs and playing them
 * Shuffle
+* Unlimited private or public playlists
+* Public playlists

 ### Usage